EnKrypt/TeamSpeakBot/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/EnKrypt/teamspeakbot/master/LICENSE)

-A TeamSpeak bot in javascript to manage playing audio and music using commands
+A TeamSpeak bot in javascript to manage playing audio and music using commands.

 ## Introduction

+If you've come here because a bot is already running and you want to know how to use it, [click here for the list of commands.](http://pastebin.com/raw/u3ZH5mrB)
+The rest of this README will assume that you need help getting the bot itself up and running.

 *Note: This bot is not a TeamSpeak client itself.
 You have to have one running alongside it.*